 By adopting a well-known, widely-deployed standard, we minimize the risk of a critical design error that could cripple the mission, or unnecessarily restrict future flexibility.

 By adopting this standard, we increase the amount of commercial gear that can receive our amateur signals.
-DVB-S2 receiver cards are widely available.

 This document describes the functions and elements of DVB-S2/X that are selected for use by the payloads in the Five and Dime program.